National Heartworm Prevention Month

 Dog Eating Garbage

-My Pet Ate What?
 Welcome to the first Somerset Urgent Care Blog!
 We will be addressing some common questions and concerns for pet owners about when and why they may need Urgent Care and what to expect.
-We often get calls questioning what the pet has eaten or at least chewed on and if they…
+We often get calls questioning what the pet has eaten or at least chewed on and if they should be concerned.
+When…

 Read More